Cr4zySh4rk/AquaAI/README.md

 ### [3] Run the setup script with sudo
 This will take a while to finish, so go grab a cup of coffee :)
+The Pi will reboot after this and hopefull everything should be setup!
 ``` bash
 cd Scripts
 sudo ./setup.sh